struggling-student/Jarvis/README.md

 ## Usage
 > **Note**
 > This part is divided into two sections.
-The first section is for Linux users and the second section is for Windows users.
+The first section is for Unix users and the second section is for Windows users.
 Follow the steps for your operating system to learn how to use Jarvis.
 ### How to use Jarvis - Unix
 This part is only for Unix users (MacOS and Linux).
 If you are a Windows user, you can skip this part and go to the [How to use Jarvis - Windows](#how-to-use-jarvis---windows) section.
 #### Step 1 - Start Google Chrome in remote debugging mode